ramiss/FPVGate/README.md

 #### Building

 To build the firmware, click the `PlatformIO` icon in the toolbar on the left, which will show the list of tasks.
-Now, select `Project Tasks`, expand `PhobosLT` -> `General` and select `Build`.
+Now, select `Project Tasks`, expand the appropriate target for your board (`PhobosLT` for ESP32, `ESP32S3` for ESP32-S3, `ESP32C3` for ESP32-C3) -> `General` and select `Build`.
 You should see the result in the terminal after a few seconds (`Success`).

 #### Flashing